Margin Trading: The Way to Amplifies Your Buying

 What Is Margin Trading?

-Buying on margin, also known as margin trading.
-It boosts your ability to make larger investments than you could with just your money.
+Margin trading boosts your ability to make larger investments than you could with just your money.
+The trading is also known as buying on margin.
 However, it’s crucial to remember that leveraging borrowed money increases your risk of bigger losses.
 When you open a new brokerage account, you usually have the option to set up a margin account for this purpose.

 This form of trading is essentially a secured loan, with the assets you purchase serving as collateral.
 Regulations typically allow you to borrow up to half the investment’s purchase price, although brokers may have their own limits.